 3) Interceding - Praying For Others

 Most of our prayers are self-centered, “I need this,” “Please, God help me in this;” we barely take time to pray for others.
 In our prayers as much as possible we should remember our brethren in the Lord, our families, friends and those in authority in the government.
-In fact, it is better to start praying for others then end up praying for your needs.
+In fact, it is better to first of all pray for others before we ask God to meet our needs.

 “And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the saints.”
 (Ephesians 6:18)